kozistr/kozistr.github.io/_posts/2018-02-17-LKE-tut-null_dereference.md

 4. iretq
 5. return to safe structure

+- will be added soon after sleep ~ -

 ## Epilogue

 But, above cases have a lot of limitations.
 At first, in real world, with NULL dereference can't be triggered because of mmap min address.